oracle-samples/oci-streaming-datasync-sample/README.md

 1. Download the files from the respository and navigate to location where you downloaded the files.

-2. Modify provider.tf , with values spefic to your OCI environment.
+2. Modify _provider.tf_ , with values spefic to your OCI environment.

 3. Run following Terraform  commands to create all your resources in OCI.
 You will be asked the provide variable values.

-- terraform init
+- _terraform init_

-- terraform plan
+- _terraform plan_

-- terraform apply
+- _terraform apply_

 4. This step creates all the resources in OCI , including the setup of a VCN, an API Gateway, Streams, Service Connectors, Notifications,  Object Storage Bucket,uploading the Oracle Cloud Functions and creating an OCI Vault.

 5. Log In to OCI console and validate whether all OCI resources are created

+6. Add policies and IAM

 ### Running the sample